-- Remove Hex Bolt set screws. - Insert two pry bars one on each side of motor, and pry motor out of drive roller.
+- 1. Loosen the Socket Cap bolts. - Insert two Pry Bars one on each side of motor, and pry motor out of Drive Roller.
 Do not hammer on the housing flanges of the motor.
 Damage to motor will void warranty. - 3.
-If motor does not move, insert a 7/8" or 3/4" rod through the center of drive roller and apply force directly to the shaft of the motor.
+If motor does not move, insert a 3/8" rod through the center of drive roller and apply force directly to the shaft of the motor.